pml1215/starwar/README.md

-# This is a react app that fetch data from a star war api and display it by using ag grid.
+# This is a react app that fetch data from star war api and display it by using ag grid.